erizov/Professor/semester_3/lecture_16_advanced_ml/svm/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Svm is the best solution for all problems" ✓ **CORRECT**: Svm has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Svm is the best solution for all problems" ✓ **CORRECT**: Svm has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Svm is too complex to understand"
 ✓ **CORRECT**: Svm can be understood by breaking it down into smaller steps